Bradleyda932/DMARC-Project-Deliverable/README.md

 ## **Project Timeline**

 > This is a timeline of our project, from the first week to the final presentations.
-The folders are our own coding files, and each file mentioned
+The folders are our own coding files, and each file mentioned.
+The folders in the repo are where the files are found, organized by who created it.

 ---